 How to Obtain Your Transfer Course Approval

 The process of getting transfer courses approved is fairly simple, but it does require that you pay attention to details.
-Please read the FAQ’s below, download and read the approval form, and contact Dean Andres or Dr. Schwalm if you still have questions.
-If you are planning to take a transfer course abroad (including Canada!), all of the materials below need to be submitted to Dr. Gisella Gisolo in the Office of International Programs (Louis A. Simpson International Building), not to the Whitman College Office.
+Please read the FAQ’s below, download and read the approval form, and contact Dean Andres if you still have questions.
+If you are planning to take a transfer course outside of the U.S., all of the materials below need to be submitted to Dr. Gisella Gisolo in the Office of International Programs.

 What's the process?

 - Do some web research and find a class that looks promising (see below for details about this, and read the approval form very carefully before you start looking).
 Then print out all of the course information, the syllabus, and the course session calendar stating the first and last days of class.
 Fill out PART ONE of the approval form fully: be sure to note the purpose of the course.

 - Email the form and supporting information to the Director of Undergraduate Studies of the relevant department (e.g. the history DUS for a history course).
 If they approve your course, ask them to sign your form and return the form electronically to you.
 If the course is intended to fulfill a prerequisite in a different department, you must also get a signature there (e.g. if you’d like that history to fulfill a requirement in Comparative Literature).
 If you’d like to the course to count towards a certificate program, then you must also secure the signature of the program director.
 B.S.E. students, you also need a signature from Dean Bogucki.

 - After the approval form is signed, email the form and the supporting documentation to Dean Andres, or to Dr. Gisolo in the Office of International Programs for online courses abroad.

 When is the deadline?

 Email your signed forms to Dean Andres by May 23, 2020.

 What kinds of courses may be approved for credit?